Kalabsha Temple: The Rescued Jewel of Aswan

 • Nubian Dedicated: The builders dedicated the temple to Mandulis.
 He was a local Nubian sun god, whom Egyptians often associated with their own god, Horus.

 This cultural fusion runs deep.
 The Romans built their temple on the exact site of an earlier 18th Dynasty sanctuary.
-People had held this place sacred for thousands of years.
+People had held this place in high regard for thousands of years.

 FUN